Mortgage Rate Holds in Canada Explained

 • Bond yields are trending upward — the 5-year GOC bond directly drives fixed rates, and a rising trend means today’s rate could be tomorrow’s bargain

 For renewals specifically, most lenders send renewal offers 120 to 180 days before maturity.
 Don’t sign the first offer.
-Get a broker to place rate holds with competing lenders immediately, then negotiate from a position of strength.
+Get a broker to secure a rate hold with a competitive lender and use it to negotiate from a position of strength.
 The renewal offer from your existing lender is almost never the best rate available.
-[INTERNAL-LINK: mortgage renewal Alberta]
+Learn more about mortgage renewals in Alberta.

 What a Rate Hold Doesn’t Cover